ErfanFathi/camera-calibration/README.md

 # Camera Calibration

-Implementation of calibrating intrinsic and extrinsic camera parameter <br />
-with pso optimization and quaternion rotation for distance calculation .
+Implementation of calibrating intrinsic and extrinsic camera parameter with pso optimization and quaternion rotation for distance calculation .